Rafael Mirami: Biography

 Mirami was active in the 16th century in the city of Ferrara.
 He wrote poetry and studied the science of optics and mirrors.
 He described little of himself in his writing, but presented himself as Jewish and a physicist.
 His Treatise, A Concise Introduction to the First Part of the Specularia..., was published in 1582.
 Some have credited his work around mirrors to have been influential in the development of scientific skepticism using reflective thinking.
 He also cited the field of catoptrics development and discovery to the thinking of sages, requiring a superior state of mind and wisdom.
 This has been credited as a fallacy of appeal to ancient wisdom.

-Mirami's work in catoptrics allowed him to make astronomical calculations based off of reflections, and his research in its applications is credited with having helped Pope Gregory XIII recalculate measurements for the creation of the Gregorian calendar.
+Mirami's work in catoptrics allowed him to make astronomical calculations based on reflections, and his research in its applications is credited with having helped Pope Gregory XIII recalculate measurements for the creation of the Gregorian calendar.

 He was an admirer of Abramo Colorni, and often cited him in his works.
 He also cited in his treatise the works of Dante, Horace, and Petrarch.